Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/properties.rst

 .. note::

-   This mode is only available in Edit Pose modes.
+   This mode is only available in Edit Pose Modes.

 Transform Locks